 We ask that you bring the name of your primary contact at the insurance company, their telephone and fax number, billing address, your claim number, and the date of your eye injury and any other associated information you feel may be necessary.
 A personal payment by you will be necessary if we do not have the information listed above prior to your exam.
 We will then give you the required documentation you will need to submit to your insurance company.

-If you have a medical diagnosis such as cataracts, glaucoma, macular degeneration or dry eye syndrome for example, we can fill a medial claim.
+If you have a medical diagnosis such as cataracts, glaucoma, macular degeneration or dry eye syndrome for example, we will need to file a medical claim.

 We recommend you first look at your health insurance card to see if vision is listed on your card.
 You may also call your insurance company and ask them if you have vision coverage.
 If you do have vision coverage, you will then need to determine if your vision plan is administered by your medical insurance company or if you have a vision rider.
 If you have a vision rider, we will need to know the name of the plan.